wigman/AjaxSwatches/README.md

 Once we've retrieved the new MediaGallery images, we remove the old thumbs and large images (for the sake of memory consumption).
 We might argue that it would be better to keep the downloaded images, but I chose to remove them.
 Second time you load the images it *should* come from browser-cache anyway.

 The whole code is pretty simple and does not touch any default code.
 All extra images are loaded after clicking the ColorSwatches, so no extra load on page-render.

+### 3. Sort attributes by admin position and hide out of stock products if set from admin

+Why have these options and not use them in the default configurable swatches?
+Beats me.
+I don't like the idea overriding too many models, but unfortunately some where necessary.

+To enable attribute sorting on swatches I extended:
+	- Mage_Catalog_Block_Product_View_Type_Configurable
+	- Mage_ConfigurableSwatches_Helper_Productimg
+	- Mage_ConfigurableSwatches_Model_Resource_Catalog_Product_Attribute_Super_Collection
+To enable admin option 'Display Out of Stock Products' set to false I extended:
+	- Mage_ConfigurableSwatches_Helper_Mediafallback
+	- Mage_ConfigurableSwatches_Helper_Productimg (was already overridden to enable sorting)